Botetourt

 brainwashed to the discussion that fire is necessary for forest

-health and public safety that they have totally disregarded the
+that they have totally disregarded the

 SMOKEY BEAR Messages and facts that unwanted human